jan-revay/initPC/CommonInitScripts/WiFi_router.md

         1. Note1: Channel 100 is a good choice because it has fewer devices on it as lower channels do and it has enough space for a continuous 80MHz resp.
 160 MHz channel width.
 European weather radars are on channels 120 - 130 <https://www.shmu.sk/sk/?page=2037>, hence the full 160 MHz channel width might be problematic, but 80 MHz width fits well without interfering.
         1. Note2: Due to frequency regulation, it takes around 12 minutes until the Wi-Fi network is available after the router is restarted (because channel 100 and channels around it use the DFS algorithm https://en.wikipedia.org/wiki/Dynamic_frequency_selection).
         1. <https://www.reddit.com/r/HomeNetworking/comments/18zoroy/best_of_dfs_channels/>
-    1. Set "Channel width" to "Auto 20/40/80/160" or to "Auto 20/40/80" (prefer 160 if the signal is strong enough, test both).
+    1. Set "Channel width" to "Auto 20/40/80".
 1. "Wi-Fi Coverage Management" -> "Select a policy to synchronize Wi-Fi parameters to the newly detected external AP." -> "Do not enable automatic synchronization."
 (TODO this is probably not necessary)
 1. Test the connection speed and stability from multiple rooms in the flat + multiple devices.

 ## Device config (Android phones, PCs, laptops, ebook readers, smart watches...)